-Upon arrival, exempt cast and crew must remain within a defined 'bubble' for 14 days that includes only their place of accommodation, filming location and travel in between them.
+Upon arrival, exempt cast and crew must remain within a defined 'bubble' for 14 days that includes only their place of accommodation, COVID-secure filming locations and travel in between them.

 In such cases, the production and the cast or crew member have particular responsibilities that should be adhered to, including issuing or holding specific documentation with essential information confirming their right to exemption.